 What are the policy options?

 While most governments in Africa acknowledge that empowering women and girls is key to economic development, little has been achieved beyond the political rhetoric.
 For Sub-Saharan African countries to harness the demographic dividend, the economic growth that can be unleashed when a society transitions from an age structure dominated by dependents to one with a greater proportion of working-age adults, leaving women behind will no longer be an option.
-Governments and international policymakers and donors should focus on integrating opportunities for women educationally, economically, socially, and politically, by educating girls and women and giving them equal social and legal opportunities to those of men. of the potential increase in output the continent will experience by abolishing the gender gap will come from women shifting to work in higher productivity sectors at par with the employment pattern of men, a shift governments need to support.
+Governments and international policymakers and donors should focus on integrating opportunities for women educationally, economically, socially, and politically, by educating girls and women and giving them equal social and legal opportunities to those of men.
+Most of the potential increase in the output the continent will experience by abolishing the gender gap will come from women shifting to work in higher productivity sectors at par with the employment pattern of men, a shift that governments need to support.
 In addition, governments should bring primary health care to all with a particular emphasis on improving infant and child health, improving maternal health, and making available the full range of family planning services everywhere.

 Eunice Mueni was a Southern Voices Network scholar at the Wilson Center from April to June 2016.
 She is a knowledge translation officer at the African Institute for Development Policy (AFIDEP), a member of the Southern Voices Network.